MeteoSwiss/opendata/docs/e-forecast-data/e4-local-forecast-data.md

 *The MeteoSwiss graphics are proprietary and cannot be reused.
 However, the number and description of the weather symbols may be utilised and matched with graphics that are permitted for use.

-## Getting started quickly

-### Example notebooks: From retrieval to visualization {#example-notebooks-from-retrieval-to-visualization}

-To get started quickly, explore the [Jupyter notebooks](https://github.com/MeteoSwiss/opendata-localforecast-demos), which provide hands-on examples for retrieving and visualizing local forecast data from MeteoSwiss.

 ## Data download

 The Open Data from MeteoSwiss may be used without restriction; the **source must be cited** when reproducing or redistributing ("**Source: MeteoSwiss**").

 :white_check_mark: By using 'Open Data' from MeteoSchweiz, you confirm that you have taken note of the [Terms of use](/general/terms-of-use).

+### Example notebooks: From retrieval to visualization {#example-notebooks-from-retrieval-to-visualization}

+To **get started quickly**, explore the [Jupyter notebooks](https://github.com/MeteoSwiss/opendata-localforecast-demos), which provide hands-on examples for retrieving and visualizing local forecast data from MeteoSwiss.

 ### Download data automatically